ADVERTISEMENT

 How to apply

-As part of the process, applicants will be asked to rank their preferred residency type (Board of Pharmacy Specialties, Education, Foundation, Member Relations, Pharmacy Practice, Publishing).
+As part of the process, applicants will be asked to rank their preferred fellowship type (Board of Pharmacy Specialties, Education, APhA Foundation, and Professional Affairs and Government Affairs).
 Also, electronically submit a cover letter and curriculum vitae (CV) via the application form.
 At a minimum, the following should be included in the applicant’s CV and/or cover letter:

 • Contact information: Name, address, phone number, and email address